Best Online Pediatric Nurse Practitioner Programs in Pennsylvania

 Online Learning - Visit Website

-Drexel University's online MSN Pediatric Primary Care and Pediatric Acute Care Nurse Practitioner dual program prepares nurses for advanced pediatric roles.
-The CCNE-accredited program features 62 quarter credits at $1,169 per credit.
-It requires a BSN with a 3.0 GPA, one year of pediatric acute care experience, an unrestricted RN license, and PALS certification.
-The program includes mandatory on-campus intensives and clinical placements.
-Graduates qualify for both Pediatric Primary Care and Acute Care certification exams through PNCB.
+Drexel University's online MSN Pediatric Primary Care and Pediatric Acute Care Nurse Practitioner dual program prepares nurses for advanced pediatric roles through a CCNE-accredited curriculum.
+The program requires 62 quarter credits at $1,169 per credit and includes mandatory on-campus intensives with clinical placements.
+Admission requires a BSN with 3.0 GPA, one year of pediatric acute care experience, an unrestricted RN license, and PALS certification.
+No entrance exam is required for this online program, which boasts 100% board pass rates and dual certification eligibility through PNCB.
+The program is ranked #45 for online nursing programs and #12 for veterans.

 • 62 quarter credits.